GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 **Try another form, such as**:<br>
 Listen for the sound and pay attention to the effect you want to achieve when deciding whether or not to end a sentence with a preposition.

 **Bottom line**: Use the form that sounds human and is easy to read.
-A preposition is a perfectly good word to end a sentence with.<br>
+A preposition is a perfectly good word to end a sentence with.

 ## Federal or federal?